binaries/usersnap-rails/README.md

 Rails.application.config.usersnap_api_key = "x1x2a1-whatever-aa55";
 ```

-### Activate the Usersnap-widget in views
+### Activate the Usersnap widget in views
-On the pages where the Usersnap-widget should appear, add an element with the ID "include-usersnap-widget".
+On the pages where the Usersnap widget should appear, add an element with the ID "include-usersnap-widget".
 ```
 <div id="include-usersnap-widget"></div>
 ```